Cheap Campervan Hire Australia Wide

 Rugged, isolated, beautiful and mysterious, Australia provides enough adventure and diversity to satisfy even the most seasoned traveller.
 From the sweeping plains of the Outback through to lush rainforests, thriving cities and even snow-capped mountains, it’s truly a country of contrasts.
 And there’s no better way to take it all in than by hiring a campervan (also called a motorhome or RV, depending on where you come from).

-There’s a whole lot of ground to cover – 7.6 million square kilometres of it, all up – so by choosing to travel by campervan you’re certainly not going to get bored.
+There’s a whole lot of ground to cover on your Australian motorhome rental trip.
+Some 7.6 million square kilometres, all up — so when you choose to travel by campervan in Australia you’re certainly not going to get bored.

-Campervan or motorhome rental is very cost-effective gives you unbeatable freedom to travel where you want, when you want, for as long as you want.
-Which is important given the sheer scope of all there is to see and do in Australia.
-The country is truly vast, and you could easily spend years exploring and still have something new to check out.
+Campervan or motorhome hire is very cost-effective and gives you unbeatable freedom to travel where you want, when you want, for as long as you want.
+That’s important given the sheer scope of all there is to see and do in Australia.
+The country is truly vast, and you could easily spend years exploring, visiting remote towns from Western Australia to the east coast, and still have something new to check out.

 Sydney is the entry point for the majority of travellers into Australia.
-It’s the country’s largest city, and positively bursts with energy – thriving nightlife, tasty cuisine, arts and culture, trendy shopping precincts and more.
+It’s the country’s largest city, and positively bursts with energy — thriving nightlife, tasty cuisine, arts and culture, trendy shopping precincts and more.
 Iconic Bondi beach beckons, packed with white sand, big waves and bronzed beachgoers.
-But the real magic comes when you travel beyond the city limits and begin to explore life outside the concrete jungle.
+But the real magic comes when you travel beyond the city limits and begin to explore life outside this bustling metropolis.
 Drive in either direction out of Sydney and you’ll quickly hit numerous beach communities, surf spots and state parks.
-There’s no shortage of places to park up your camper and make yourself at home … until it’s time to move on to the next big adventure.
+There’s no shortage of places to park your camper and make yourself at home … until it’s time to move on to the next big adventure.

-If you’re looking for laid-back, look no further – you’ve found the perfect place to start your campervan road trip.
+If you’re looking for laid-back, look no further – you’ve found the perfect place to start (or finish) your campervan road trip.
 Home to the picturesque Gold Coast, dotted with towering high rises and ringed by white sand beaches, you’ll quickly see why Queensland has become so beloved by travellers all over the world.
 The weather’s fine, the folks are friendly, and the water’s not half bad either.
 It’s easily warm enough to travel by motorhome even in winter.
 Head along the coast, and you’ll find multiple treasures to explore.
 The Whitsunday Islands, the Great Barrier Reef, the Sunshine Coast, and breathtaking views around every corner.
-Queensland is truly a water lover's dream, and whether you’re into snorkelling, diving, fishing, boating or jet skiing, activities and attractions to whet your appetite are never far away.
-Point your motorhome rental away from the ocean, and you’ll find a total contrast with the awe-inspiring Outback.
+Queensland is truly a water lover’s dream, and whether you’re into snorkelling, diving, fishing, boating or jet skiing, you’re never far from activities and attractions to satisfy your appetite.
+Once you’ve had your fill of the sea and sand, steer your motorhome rental inland, and you’ll find a total contrast in the awe-inspiring Australian Outback.

-Undoubtedly the cultural capital of Australia, central Melbourne is an enchanting mix of art, history and museums contrasted with stadiums and sports-mad locals.
-The café culture and coffee are world-famous, and there’s plenty of enchanting boutique lanes and big, sweeping streets of shops to explore.
-For those who like their exploring a little more on the wild side, the roads out of Melbourne lead to many wonders – so jump into your campervan and hit the road!
+Undoubtedly the cultural capital of Australia, central Melbourne is an enchanting mix of art, history and museums together with massive sporting stadiums and sports-mad locals.
+The café culture and coffee are world-famous, and there’s plenty of enchanting inner city lanes and big, sweeping streets with boutiques and shops to explore.
+For those who like their exploring a little more on the wild side, the roads out of Melbourne lead to many wonders — so jump into your campervan and hit the road!
 The Great Ocean Road, featuring the Twelve Apostles rock formation and Great Otway National Park is just one must-see.
-If you're there in winter there are a number of ski fields dotted around the state.
+If you’re there in winter there are a number of ski fields dotted around the state.
 Head to the slopes, and soak up the feeling of being surrounded by snow with the desert just a few hours away.

 Quickly growing and rapidly evolving, Perth is an up-and-coming big centre that’s also a perfect base for exploring the more untouched, rugged parts of Australia by motorhome.
 Head south to check out one of the country’s most renowned wine regions, and venture along the Rainbow Coast for spectacularly scenic views.
 Head East to visit the Golden Outback — named for its colourful history during the gold rush years.
 It’s a seemingly unending stretch of landscape, where the skyline melts into the distant land ahead and travellers can feel truly at the edge of the world.